 Our choir provides music from September through May and is open to anyone (member or visitor) who likes to sing.
-About once a month, members provide special music during the service on a variety of instruments (chime choir, guitar, hammered dulcimer, trumpet, clarinet, etc.).
+Occasionally, members provide special music during the service on a variety of instruments (chime choir, guitar, hammered dulcimer, trumpet, clarinet, etc.).

 Most services last about one hour.

 Yes.
 Some parents chose to have their younger children attend worship with them, while for others, wrestling with one or two youngsters makes it difficult for them to participate.
-Those wishing to make use of our nursery need only to ask one of our ushers at the back of the church and the usher will direct you to the nursery room filled with toys.
-Trinity employs a dedicated nursery attendant for 9 months out of the year, and volunteers from the congregation staff the nursery during the summer months.
+Our nursery is filled with toys and is located directly under the sanctuary in the basement.
+Trinity's nursery attendants are volunteers from the congregation.

 WHAT SERVICE PROJECTS IS TRINITY INVOLVED IN?
 CAN I PARTICIPATE IN THEM?

 We attempt to have a different service emphasis each month for the entire congregation.
 (World Hunger, Disaster Relief, Salvation Army Kettle bell ringing, Mosaic-several homes in Macomb for differently abled individuals, Loaves and Fishes-the local food pantry, Lutheran World Relief-health, school, & layette kits, Habitat for Humanity, and Prison Ministry to name a few.)